helenahagman/the-personal-trainer-project/README.md

 <br>
 <p>I used the walkthrough in the Codeinstitute section "Startbootstrap clean-blog URL change" to add the clean-blog theme from bootstrap to style my pages.</p>
 <p>Thank you to The Code Institute for material, instructions and connection to the community in Slack</p>

-<h4>Special note</h4>
-<a>This project is not nearly done, I have reached out to student care about the possibility for an extension but as of this moment I have not received a reply.
-The app looked good befor the final deployment to heroku and the live app looks horrible.
-As my time just ran out I have no possibility to update the code or continue with the error handling.
-Please also note that the readme is not fully done and comments for acknowledgement of code used and images is not complete entirely.</a>